JimmyKenMerchant/RaspberryPi/README.md

 	add width_check, width
 ```

 * Lines written above are codes in fb32_char.
-Assignation of a register, r2, is changed.
+Naming of a register, r2, is changed.
 Be careful when you modify this function.
-If you change assignations to registers at top lines, you also needed to change the register to be re-assigned.
+If you change a register for naming at the first lines, you also need to change the register to be renamed.

 4. Security of System.
 	* Security of computer system will be in danger in several situations.
 First, any main memory rewriting is occurred by any input/output transaction, such as something from a keyboard or a Internet connection.
 Intentional memory overflow is a renowned technique among invaders.
 Second, instructions rewrote by invaders are executed.
 Then finally, your computer system is manipulated in bad manner.
 In this system, I am trying to make limited space for input/output transaction, called HEAP, which should never be executed.
 Framebuffer is assigned by VideoCoreIV, and this space should never be executed too.
 Plus, I treated memory overflow not to be done intentionally.
 So, in this system, I'm trying to mock-up Harvard architecture even in Von Neumann architecture.
 Besides, multi-core made us attention to the security much better, because multi-core is a new architecture.
 Researchers has not yet gotten the conclusion for secure treating of multi-core.
 If we handle multi-core, we should consider of the security in a very cautious manner.